 From Korenmarkt, take the tram back to the Ghent-Sint-Pieters Railway Station, from platform 4.

 Are you planning a visit to the nearby town, BRUGES?
-Read ONE DAY IN BRUGES, BELGIUM – this article will help you better plan your day in this lovely city.
+This article will help you better plan your day in this lovely city.